Whether you want to distribute an album, an EP, LP or single, they are referred to as "Releases" in your account.

 8) Add genres and publishing/copyright information for your sound recording/release.
 Please include the release year at the beginning of both of those fields.

-If this is project had previously been released, select "Yes" and include the original UPC barcode.
+If this project has previously been released, select "Yes" and include the original UPC barcode.

 If you don't have a barcode already, that's okay!
 Soundrop will generate one at no cost.